jan-nie/dhbw-framgang/SoftwareArchitectureDocument.md

 ## 1. Introduction
 [The introduction of the Software Architecture Document provides an overview of the entire Software Architecture Document.
 It includes the purpose, scope, definitions, acronyms, abbreviations, references, and overview of the Software Architecture Document.]
 ### 1.1 Purpose
-[The introduction of the Software Architecture Document provides an overview of the entire Software Architecture Document.
-It includes the purpose, scope, definitions, acronyms, abbreviations, references, and overview of the Software Architecture Document.]
+This document provides a comprehensive architectural overview of the system, using a number of different architectural views to depict different aspects of the system.
+It is intended to capture and convey the significant architectural decisions which have been made on the system.

+[This section defines the role or purpose of the Software Architecture Document, in the overall project documentation, and briefly describes the structure of the document.
+The specific audiences for the document is identified, with an indication of how they are expected to use the document.]

 ### 1.2 Scope
 [A brief description of what the Software Architecture Document applies to; what is affected or influenced by this document.]